 and then the hedge.
 The path passes through three metal swing

 gates and leads to Hurst Green.
 (45 min)

 To shorten the walk: after Hodder Place continue for 800 yd.
 On reaching the stone bridge turn sharp left, cross the wooden bridge ove the brook and follow the path up the 130 wooden steps.
-Continue along the path following the edge of the wood to the stile and then bear righ.
-Follow the farm track to to Woodfields.
+Continue along the path following the edge of the wood to the stile and then bear right.
+Follow the farm track to Woodfields.